Passenger-CAA/passenger-cli/README.md

    A streamlined comparison between the behaviors identified in the code and the requirements from tickets.
 It's all about ensuring that the code genuinely addresses business needs.

 - **Feedback Loop:**
    Provides actionable feedback in real-time for any discrepancies between code behaviors and ticket-derived tests, enabling swift and precise course corrections.
-Fail really fast paperclip.
+Fail fast paperclip.

 - **Integrated Workflow:**
    Engineered to integrate seamlessly with leading project management and development platforms, facilitating a cohesive and uninterrupted development cycle.
-We support Jira, Github and more.
+We support Jira, Github, and more.

 ---

 ## Benefits

-- **Automated Testing:** With Passenger's automation prowess, the days of manual test writing are behind us.
 - **Efficient Development Cycle:** By identifying and rectifying discrepancies early, we streamline the development process, reducing back-and-forths.
-That no only let you push back to the business but let the code focus in on the solution.
+That no only let you push back to the business but let the code focus on the solution.
-- **Transparent Alignment:** A clear, concise overview of how your code aligns with business objectives, beneficial for both technical strategists and project stakeholders.
+- **Transparent Alignment:** A clear, concise overview of how your code aligns with business objectives, is beneficial for both technical strategists and project stakeholders.

 ## Environment setup